abhchand/vanilla-tree-viewer/README.md

 To keep the bundle size small, `VanillaTreeViewer` supports syntax highlighting for only the most common languages by default.

+If you're highlighting files in any of these languages, there's no further action required.

 * bash
 * c
 * cpp